score-framework/py.doc/docs/advanced/initialization.rst

 modules.
 The :mod:`score.css` module, for example, will register some routes at the :mod:`score.http` module, in order to serve css assets.

-Since some of the InitializedModules were modified after the initial call to the module's ``init``, the finalization step will give them a chance to process these changes before starting the actual application logic.
+Since some of the ConfiguredModules were modified after the initial call to the module's ``init``, the finalization step will give them a chance to process these changes before starting the actual application logic.